der-carnivore/BingAds-docs/BingAds/scripts/reference/Stats.md

 double|Cost in the default currency of the account.

 ## <a name="getctr"></a>getCtr
-Returns the calick through rate of the associated entity within the 0..1 range.
+Returns the click through rate within the 0..1 range.

 ### Returns:
 |Type|Description|